This post may include affiliate links. Thank you for your support.

 Bonus – this casserole is simple to prepare.
 With only 10 ingredients and 20 minutes of hands on preparation, you can have a hearty and healthy weeknight meal your entire family will love and devour!

-If you’re looking to shake things up, switch up the basil pesto and use sun dried pesto instead.
+If you’re looking to shake things up, switch out the fresh basil pesto sauce and use sun dried pesto instead.

 Angled up close photo of basil pesto in a food processor bowl.